Dana94/2019-website/blog/2020-09-25-lights-puzzle-outline.md

 tags: ['frontend', 'coding', 'vue']
 ---

+This is my first outline of a project I created a while ago.
+It's not going to delve deep into every piece of code, but an overview of what I was thinking when creating the project and some of the logistics I had to implement.

 ## Inspiration

 Inspired from Khanacademy's puzzles, I wanted to create my own project using the logic it would take to make this puzzle work.